Mustafa Band: Aftermath

 Halit, the sole survivor of the three who arrived in Albania, was held in protective custody for questioning and testified in 1983 against the former Minister of Defence Kadri Hazbiu, who had been removed from his post on 10 October 1982 and was suspected of working for Yugoslavia and the CIA, as well as providing hiding places for the group.
 Hazbiu was convicted of abuse of office and executed in 1983.
 Halit Bajrami was released and returned to his home in New Zealand.
-Hoxha later died from a heart attack on April 11th, 1985.
+Hoxha later died from a heart attack on April 11, 1985.

-The exiled Leka (I), Crown Prince of Albania, denied authorizing the operation, claiming that it was suicidal and was done without his knowledge.
+The exiled Leka (I), Crown Prince of Albania, denied authorizing the operation, claiming both that it was suicidal and that it was done without his knowledge.